Engelberg/instaparse/README.md

 	as either enlive or hiccup format.
 	instaparse.core/transform (core.clj:167)

+#### Baked-in transforms

+For optimal flexibility, it is best to separate the process of parsing and transformation.
+However, sometimes you know that you're always going to apply the same transform map to the parse output, and psychologically, you consider the transform to be an integral part of the parsing process.

+Instaparse allows you to build the transform directly into the parser, simply by using the `:transform` keyword.

+For example, the above infix arithmetic parser could be written like this:

+	(def arithmetic-parser-with-transform
+	  (insta/parser
+	    "expr = add-sub
+	     <add-sub> = mul-div | add | sub
+	     add = add-sub <'+'> mul-div
+	     sub = add-sub <'-'> mul-div
+	     <mul-div> = term | mul | div
+	     mul = mul-div <'*'> term
+	     div = mul-div <'/'> term
+	     <term> = number | <'('> add-sub <')'>
+	     number = #'[0-9]+'"

+	    :transform {:add +, :sub -, :mul *, :div /,
+	                :number clojure.edn/read-string :expr identity}))

+	=> (arithmetic-parser-with-transform "1+2*3")
+	7

+Use of the `:transform` keyword while building the parser is not just syntactic sugar over the `insta/transform` function.
+On the contrary, a "baked-in" transform executes at parse time while the tree is being built, which is usually more efficient.

+The main downside of using the `:transform` keyword is that by building transformation functions directly into the parser, the parser is no longer serializable (because aribtrary functions can't be serialized).

+#### Review of keyword arguments

+At this point, you've seen all the keyword arguments that an instaparse-generated parser accepts, `:start :rule-name`, `:partial true`, and `:total true`.
+All these keyword arguments can be freely mixed and work with both `insta/parse` and `insta/parses`.

+You've also seen all the keyword arguments that can be used when building the parser from the specification: `:output-format (:enlive or :hiccup)`, `:start :rule-name` to set a different default start rule than the first rule, and `:transform transform-map` to embed transforms into the parser.

 ### Combinators

 I truly believe that ordinary EBNF notation is the clearest, most concise way to express a context-free grammar.
 Nevertheless, there may be times where it is useful to build parsers with parser combinators.
 If you want to use instaparse in this way, you'll need to use the `instaparse.combinators` namespace.
 If you are not interested in the combinator interface, feel free to skip this section -- the combinators provide no additional power or expressiveness over the string representation.